Obama endorses Richard Cordray for Ohio gov as his former AG Eric Holder assists the campaign

 That this same Eric Holder, while a U.S. attorney under President Clinton in 1995, appeared on CSPAN calling for a program in America's schools and U.S. media that would "brainwash" people against guns.

-And this is the same Eric Holder that Richard Cordray (D) has campaigning for him in Ohio, as he seeks to unseat current Ohio Attorney General Mike DeWine (R).
+And this is the same Eric Holder that Richard Cordray (D) has campaigning for him in Ohio, as he seeks to defeat current Ohio Attorney General Mike DeWine (R) in his bid to become Ohio's next governor.

 When gun owners apply the old adage "show me who your friends are and I’ll tell you who you are" to Rich Cordray, it makes it absolutely impossible to consider a vote for him in November.